Semiparametric inference for impulse response functions using double/debiased machine learning: Empirical Application

 We present estimated IRFs for the federal funds rate and the unemployment rate in Figure~\ref{fig:IRF_FFED_UNRATE}.
-Additionally, estimates for the effects on the bond yield curve are shown in Figure~\ref{fig:IRF_YieldCurve}.
-In line with theory, the choice of estimation algorithm does not appear to substantively change results, and we thus focus on results based on random forest estimators\footnote{Predictive performance of random forest and gradient boosted tree estimators are found to be very similar, indicating that both methods are able to approximate the underlying nuisance functions with sufficiently high fidelity.
-Random forests appear to produce slightly smoother impulse responses than gradient boosted trees which, similar to standard local projection estimation \citep{Barnichon2019}, is advantageous.
-Additional results are available from the authors on request.}, for 25 basis point decreases/increases of the target rate.
-Overall, we identify similar dynamics in the outcome variables as in \cite{Angrist2018}.
-However, for the federal funds rate, we find a larger absolute effect for target rate decreases of around one percentage point that remains significant at the 5\% level until around twenty months after the target rate decrease.
-This is compared to a peak effect of around 0.6 percentage points one year after a target rate increase, which becomes insignificant at the 5\% level around that same time.
-Looking at the effects on the yield curve, in line with \cite{Angrist2018}, we find that effects are less significant the longer the considered bond maturity.
-Changes in the federal funds target rate have a higher initial impact on short-term yields than on long-term yields, as expected.
-Contrary to \cite{Angrist2018}, our estimates however do not suggest that term rates are less sensitive to policy accommodation than they are to tightening.
-In fact, the point estimate for the 3-month T-bill right after a target rate increase is around +0.1 percentage points, whereas for a target rate decrease it is around -0.3 percentage points, albeit with higher uncertainty and the 95\% confidence interval ranging from -0.48 to -0.07 percentage points.
+Additionally, estimates for the effects on the bond yield curve are provided in Figure~\ref{fig:IRF_YieldCurve} in the Online Appendix.
+Predictive performance of both types of machine learners explored are comparable, but random forests appear to produce slightly smoother impulse responses, which, similar to standard local projection estimation \citep{Barnichon2019}, is advantageous.
+We thus focus on results using random forests and for 25 basis point changes of the target rate.\footnote{Additional results are available from the authors on request.} Overall, we identify similar dynamics in the outcome variables as in \cite{Angrist2018}.
+However, for the federal funds rate, we find a larger absolute effect for target rate decreases of around 50 basis points that remains significant at the 5\% level until around one year after the target rate decrease.
+In comparison, the peak effect of a target rate increase is around one percentage point, occurring one year after the increase, though it is accompanied by greater uncertainty.
+Furthermore, we do not find that either expansionary or tightening monetary policy has a significant effect on the unemployment rate.
+Looking at the effects on the yield curve, in line with \cite{Angrist2018}, changes in the federal funds target rate have a higher initial impact on short-term yields than on long-term yields, as expected.
+Moreover, significant effects are observed only for shorter tenures.
+In contrast to \cite{Angrist2018}, however, our estimates do not suggest that term rates are less sensitive to policy accommodation than to tightening.
+Finally, the empirical application also provides evidence that even in settings with limited sample sizes commonly encountered in macroeconomic studies, sufficiently accurate estimates of the nonparametric nuisance functions can be obtained in order to produce IRF estimates comparable to ones obtained with conventional techniques, without having to construct all of the (interaction) variables and nonlinearities manually.